yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 CFE> et up
 CFE> flash -noheader : flash1.trx
 }}}
 The CFE will enter TFTP receptive mode after that command.

 == JTAG adaptor method ==
 /!\ '''WARNING:''' You are now leaving the safe grounds of warranty coverage.

 '''Linksys models'''

- * refer to [:OpenWrtDocs/Customizing/Hardware/JTAG_Cable] howto create a JTAG cable
+ * refer to ["OpenWrtDocs/Customizing/Hardware/JTAG Cable"] howto create a JTAG cable
  * get !HairyDairyMaids [http://www.ranvik.net/prosjekter-privat/jtag_for_wrt54g_og_wrt54gs/ debrick utility] or a more recent version from [http://downloads.openwrt.org/utils/ Downloads] and instructions how to connect everything together
  * get a working version of the CFE for your WRT from [http://downloads.openwrt.org/people/inh/cfe/ inh's] download directory
  * turn the router off, attach the jtag cable
  * turn it on, and issue one command
  * don't hurry, sometimes you'll need to wait a bit
 {{{
 wrt54g -erase:nvram
 }}}